smartems/smartems/docs/sources/installation/docker.md

 mkdir data # creates a folder for your data
 ID=$(id -u) # saves your user id in the ID variable

-# starts grafana with your user id and using the data folder
+# starts smartems with your user id and using the data folder
-docker run -d --user $ID --volume "$PWD/data:/var/lib/grafana" -p 3000:3000 grafana/grafana:5.1.0
+docker run -d --user $ID --volume "$PWD/data:/var/lib/smartems" -p 3000:3000 smartems/smartems:5.1.0
 ```

 ## Reading secrets from files (support for Docker Secrets)